There's one question that seems to divide people when it comes to smoking the brisket fat side: should you cook brisket fat side up or down?

 After all, when you have finished smoking brisket, you end up with a drip pan of rendered beef fat in the smoker's bottom.

-This melted fat should naturally braise the beef as it smokes, keeping the meat juicy and moist.
+This melted fat should naturally braise the beef as it smokes on the drip pan, keeping the meat juicy and moist.

-Further, the fat cap protects the brisket from the heat coming from the top of the smoker.
-Particularly in offset smokers, where the heat comes from the top, the fat will protect the meat from drying out.
+Further, the brisket fat cap protects it from the heat from the smoker's top.
+Particularly in offset smokers, where the heat comes from the top, the fat cap will protect the meat from drying out.